doxxedd/dinari.ca/content/posts/amateursctf/rewrite-it-in-zig.md

 We can see 0x100 or 256 bytes are being allocated on the stack however buffer length is set to 0x1000 (4096 bytes).
 This allows user to input 4096 bytes into a 256-byte buffer.

 ![name](/amateursctf-rewrite-it-in-zig/2025-11-17-233231.png#center)
 Checksec reveals that we have NX enabled so the stack is non-executable.
 No injecting shellcode here, instead we have to use Return-Oriented-Programming (ROP).
 PIE being disabled makes everything easier as our ROP gadgets and BSS data segment will be at a constant address.
-We have to verify if the stack canary actually exists since Zig binaries handle stack protection differently than C and also bof might bypass the canary depending on the stack layout (we'll come back to this).
+We have to verify if the stack canary actually exists since Zig binaries handle stack protection differently than C and also bof might bypass the canary depending on the stack layout (we'll come back to this if need be).

 ### Finding Offset
 Lets how many bytes we have to send before we hit the RSP and the return address: